 The amount of Columns we have to find out by trial and error - i go with 24 for now.

-Before we can click 'Create', we have rotate the diamond back into its square form.
+Before we can click 'Create', we have to rotate the diamond back into its square position.

 So Rotate the diamond by 45° again, then hit Create in the Tiled Clones Dialogue.